 An oral and maxillofacial surgeon is usually a crucial part of your child’s treatment team for cleft lip or palate.
-Dr. Robert Bryan, Dr. Jeremy Goodson, and Dr. Hayden Fuller in Oklahoma City, OK, are experts in facial reconstructive treatment and have extensive experience working with pediatric patients.
+Dr. Robert Bryan, and Dr. Jeremy Goodson in Oklahoma City, OK, are experts in facial reconstructive treatment and have extensive experience working with pediatric patients.
 Cleft lip and palate conditions usually require at least one surgery for treatment, and in some cases, multiple surgeries may be necessary at various life stages.

 We use a highly advanced i-CAT™ 3D scanning system to provide highly detailed, accurate images.

 Surgical Treatments for Cleft Lip and Palate